Create a safety case¶

 ¶

-The first thing you should do in your notebook is to instantiate the
+The first thing you must do in your notebook is to instantiate the

 dyff.audit.analysis.AnalysisContext